 Common Symptoms of Gum Disease

-- Bleeding gums when brushing and flossing
+- Bleeding gums when you brush and floss

 - Red and purple-tinged gums